masm11/tailf/README_en.md

 # What is Tailf?

-UNIX tailf command supports the -f option.
+UNIX tail command supports the -f option.
-It watch the file modification once per 1sec, and output appended data.
+It watches the file modification once per 1sec, and output appended data to the screen.

 Recent Linux distributions has tailf command.
-It receives file modification event with inotify system calls instead of watching the file once per 1sec, and output appended data.
+It receives file modification event with inotify system calls instead of watching the file once per 1sec, and output appended data to the screen.

 This Tailf app displays appended data on the screen, like Linux's tailf command.